dennisli51/dennisli51.github.io/pages/CMU_Course_Thoughts.md

     - Good class overall, Professor Erdmann was very lively to watch.
 - 15-122: Principles of Imperative Computation
     - Introductory data structures and algorithms class.
-    - Extremely pedantic grading on written assignments that somewhat triggered me at times
+    - Extremely picky grading on written assignments that somewhat triggered me at times
     - Builds important foundation for all future CS endeavours.
 - 21-241: Matrices and Linear Transformations
     - A.K.A. an introductory class to Linear Algebra
     - More thoughts to come.
 - 79-104
     - Required freshman history class for all Dietrich students
-    - Pretty easy class overall, only complaint is the annoying essays that we had to write.
+    - Pretty easy class overall, only complaint was the essays that we had to write.
 - 66-122: First-Year Seminar: Palestinian and Israeli Food Cultures
     - Fulfills freshman seminar class requirement for Dietrich students.
     - The topic at hand was actually interesting, revolving around the conflicts going on in